 Find duplicates#

-These scripts scan RDF files in ZIP archives to find duplicates that need merging.
+The duplicate finder scans RDF files in ZIP archives to find duplicates that need merging.

-Find duplicate identifiers#
+Find duplicate IDs#

-uv run python -m oc_meta.run.find.duplicated_ids <FOLDER_PATH> <CSV_PATH> [OPTIONS]
+uv run python -m oc_meta.run.find.duplicates ids <FOLDER_PATH> <CSV_PATH> [OPTIONS]

 Argument